vekatze/neut/book/src/modules.md

 The field `mirror` specifies a list of URLs from which the compiler can fetch the tarball.
 When running `neut get`, the compiler will try to get the tarball if necessary, using this list from the beginning to the end.

-The optional field `enable-preset` specifies whether to import `preset`s automatically, as in "prelude" in other languages.
+The optional field `enable-preset` specifies whether to import `preset`s automatically, like the Prelude in other languages.
 This field should only be used (and set to be true) with the core library.
 For more information, see the explanation of `preset` in this section.

 The field `dependency` is optional.
 The default value of `dependency` is `{}`.